jsiek/B629-denotational/README.md

 2. Fixed point semantics
 3. Semantics of the simply-typed lambda calculus
 4. Semantics of the untyped lambda calculus
-5. Graph models of the untyped lambda calculus
+5. Scott and Engeler's graph models
+6. Plotkin's graph model
-6. Filter models of the untyped lambda calculus
+7. Filter models of the untyped lambda calculus
+8. More on filter models
-7. D-infinity model of the untyped lambda calculus
+9. D-infinity model of the untyped lambda calculus
-8.
+10. Category-theoretic solutions to domain equations
+11. More on category-theoretic solutions to domain equations
+12. Semantics of PCF
+13. Full abstraction
+14. Semantics for imperative languages
+15. Monads and effect-handlers
+16. Student Presentations

 ## Representative Readings